hdinkel/ELM-CPIB-2017/merged/complete.md

 > The probability score is the probability that the regular expression
 > represents a random selection of amino acids (similar to an information
 > content score).
-A lower score indicates a high chance that this motif is
+A lower score indicates that the motif pattern is more
-> conserved and functional.
+> difficult to find by chance in a random sequence.

 Step 5.
 Scroll further down the "DOC_CYCLIN_1" page (Fig TP53-BP1-5) to view more details about the manually annotated data and instances in the database